zenkay/bigdata-ecosystem/public/awesomebigdata.md

 * [AddThis Hydra](https://github.com/addthis/hydra) - distributed data processing and storage system originally developed at AddThis.
 * [Akela](https://github.com/mozilla-metrics/akela) - Mozilla's utility library for Hadoop, HBase, Pig, etc..
+* [Amazon Lambda](http://aws.amazon.com/lambda/) - a compute service that runs your code in response to events and automatically manages the compute resources for you.
 * [AMPLab SIMR](http://databricks.github.io/simr/) - run Spark on Hadoop MapReduce v1.
 * [AMPLab Succinct](http://succinct.cs.berkeley.edu/wp/wordpress/) - Enabling Queries on Compressed Data.
 * [Apache Crunch](http://crunch.apache.org/) - a simple Java API for tasks like joining and data aggregation that are tedious to implement on plain MapReduce.